 POLE: Rossignol | Escaper telescopic safety

-Overwhelming stability, operability, and running performance.
-It's a little heavy, but the satisfaction of sliding will never exceed this, so if you're going on a trip with little walking, use this setup even if it's a little heavy.
+It has overwhelming stability, maneuverability, and maneuverability.
+It's a little heavy, but the satisfaction of skiing is unmatched, so if you're going on a trip that doesn't involve much walking, this setup is the one to go for, even if it's a little heavy

 Reviewer

-Obtained CSIA instructor qualification in Canada and the first Japanese CFSA freeski instructor qualification.
-He has expanded his activities from free ski competitions to backcountry areas, and currently provides guidance and lessons based at Hoshino Resorts Tomamu Ski Resort.
+He obtained a CSIA instructor qualification in Canada and was the first Japanese person to be certified as a CFSA freeski instructor.
+He expanded his activities from freeski competitions to backcountry skiing, and is currently based at Hoshino Resort Tomamu Ski Resort, where he provides guided and instructed lessons

 Masaaki Sato